-MATH READINESS

-OPS Modular Math Dual Enrollment
+OPS MCC Math Dual Enrollment

-OPS Modular Math Dual Enrollment is a program offered through Metropolitan Community College and is designed to equip high school seniors with the math skills necessary to successfully enter a college level math class after graduation.
-Students attend an MCC Modular Math class as part of their regular high school schedule, however, the course is a self-paced curriculum delivered in an online format.
+OPS MCC Math Dual Enrollment is a program offered through Metropolitan Community College and is designed to equip high school students with the math skills necessary to earn an associate's degree.
+Students attend an MCC Math class as part of their regular high school schedule, however, the course is a self-paced curriculum delivered in an online format with the support of certified teachers.
 Upon successful completion, students will have earned both OPS high school credit as well as Metropolitan Community College credits.

 Courses Available: